Open 24 hours a day, 7 days a week, 365 days a year

 - 24/7 service to serve as a haven for homeless women

 - A safe place accessible day or night

 - Food, clothing, shower facilities, laundry facilities available

 The issue of women’s homelessness is particularly acute.
 Often homeless women are extremely vulnerable, they can face horrendous treatment – including sexual abuse and violence.
 Many of our women have reported feeling unsafe when accessing largely male homelessness services.

 Crisis can happen at any time of the day or night, although for women without stable housing, the risk is higher at night.
 Our 24 – hour sanctuary means that women have a safe place to go to in crisis, day or night.

 Who Can Use The Sanctuary

 Women who are rough sleeping in Westminster.
 Examples of current women being welcomed are:

 - Women who have been temporarily housed in hostels that are in abhorrent conditions

-- Food is often not included within hostel accommodation, so women come to The Sanctuary to shower and eat.
+- Food and cleaning facilities are often not included within hostel accommodation, so women come to The Sanctuary to shower and eat.